MarkMegarry/VEML7700-Arduino-Library/readme.md

 Be sure to include `#include<VEML7700.h>` at the top of your program!

 ## Using the Library
-Before using any of the functions included with this library, you will need to create a VEML7700 object such as:

-VEML7700 myVEML(0x10)

-0x10 being the default I2C address of the VEML7700 (it's the address of the one in front of me anyway).
+Before using any of the functions included with this library, you will need to create a VEML7700 object such as `VEML7700 myVEML(0x10)`, 0x10 being the default I2C address of the VEML7700 (it's the address of the one in front of me anyway).
 All functions will be called as a method of this object.
 ### Easy Functions
 The only two functions you should need for simple use cases are:
 - double getAmbient()